ni/nimble/.github/ISSUE_TEMPLATE/visual_design_user_story.md

 <!-- What ideas are out of scope for this component?
 E.g. For a date picker…

-- Component does not need a ghost state
+- Component does not need a ghost appearance
 - … -->